 A good investment strategy must have a mechanism to take emotion out of investing because emotion so often destroys investing success, whether it be greed or fear.

 No human being has consistently timed or predicted the tops and bottoms of every market cycle.

 Predicting the short-term fluctuations are about as easy as guessing heads or tails on a coin flip.
 You'll most likely be right about 50% of the time.

-A diversified market eventually recovers from down turns.
+A diversified market has historically eventually recovered from its down-turns.
 This principle teaches us that down markets become unique opportunities where savvy investors can take advantage of volatility.
 Imagine looking forward to volatility instead of fearing it.